Information for members

 SCR members can book into formal hall events online using the intranet: https://internal.mansfield.ox.ac.uk/.
 Once logged in select ‘Formal Hall Bookings’ and follow the on screen directions.
 If you do not have access the internet then you can book in by phoning the catering department.

 In order for new SCR members without a current University card to access the intranet they first need to complete a registration form that they can obtain from the College Office.
 Once completed and returned the form is sent to the Card Office and a University card is issued.
-When the new card is returned to the College Office they will create a record in the College Database and this will allow the SCR member to access the intranet.
+When the new card is returned to the College Office, it will create a record in the College Database and this will allow the SCR member to access the intranet.
 New SCR members who already hold a University card can inform the College Office of the card number in order to be given access to the intranet.

 Breakfast and Dinner: bookings need to be made by the previous day.
 Bookings may be made on the lists in the Senior Common Room or Porters Lodge or by telephone to the Porter’s Lodge.
 There are no maximum numbers on Mondays, Tuesdays and Thursday but a maximum of 30 applies on Wednesdays and Fridays.